 It seems to some people that the benefits of xylitol are being overlooked.
-Considering that over 25 percent of American children from 2 to 5 years of age suffer from tooth decay, 50 percent between 12 and 15 years of age, and that Americans miss 51 million hours of school and 164 million hours of work because of dental problems, if xylitol helps prevent tooth decay why isn’t it being announced from the rooftops?
-Here is what your Lake Forest Dentist, Dr. Fondriest, found out about xylitol.
+Considering that over 25 percent of American children from 2 to 5 years of age suffer from tooth decay, 50 percent between 12 and 15 years of age, and that Americans miss 51 million hours of school and 164 million hours of work because of dental problems, if there is a relationship between xylitol and cavities, why isn’t it being announced from the rooftops?
+Here is what we found out about xylitol.

 What Is Xylitol?